When someone is at risk

 Suicide prevention interventions and treatments

-There are many helpful approaches for individuals and their loved ones, when someone is in distress or at risk for suicidal behavior.
-Interventions and treatments have been developed in recent years for individuals who are experiencing suicidal ideation or who have made suicide attempts.
+Many helpful interventions and treatments have been developed in recent years for individuals who are experiencing suicidal ideation or who have made suicide attempts.

 Additional external resources